tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Next, transition into the interpretation portion of the review activity, asking guided questions that will require students to interpret results from the matrix and report.

 * Ask students to interpret the classification report.
-What does it mean for the **diabetes** class to have a lower recall score compared to **no diabetes**?
+What does it mean for the diabetes class to have a lower recall score compared to no diabetes?

   * **Answer:** The diabetes predictions have a lower recall rate, which means a higher rate of false negatives.
 There are individuals being predicted as not having diabetes that actually do.
 However, the data points predicting no diabetes have a higher recall score, which means a lower rate of false negatives.